Grice-Lab/HmmUFOtu/README.md

 EGriceLab::util introduction
 ============================
-EGriceLab::util is shared C++ library used among EGriceLab which contains useful classes and functions for common functionalities across multiple C/C++ projects
+EGriceLab::util is shared C++11 library used among EGriceLab which contains useful classes and functions for common functionalities across multiple C/C++ projects

 Implementation
 --------------
-EGriceLab::util is written in pure C++98, and built with the GNU Autotools
+EGriceLab::util is written in C++11, and built with the GNU Autotools

 Dependencies
 ------------